 More than Conquerors

 31 What, then, shall we say of these things?
 If God is for us, who can be against us?
-32 He who did not spare his own Son, but gave him up for us all, how shall he not also, together with him, freely give us all things?
+32 He who did not spare his own Son, but gave him up for us all, how shall he not also, along with him, freely give us all things?
 33 Who can12 bring a charge against God’s elect?
-God is the one who justifies; 34 who is the one who condemns?13 Christ Jesus14 is the one who died—or rather, who was raised, who also is at the right hand of God, and who also makes intercession for us.
+God is the one who justifies; 34 who is the one who condemns?13 Christ Jesus14 is the one who died—or rather, who was raised, who is also at the right hand of God, and who also makes intercession for us.
 35 What then can separate us from the love of Christ: Can tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 36 (Just as it is written, “For your sake we are put to death all day long; we are counted as sheep for the slaughter.”)15 37 Yet in all these things we are more than conquerors through him who loved us.
 38 For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, 39 nor height, nor depth, nor any other created thing shall be able to separate us from the love of God which is found in Christ Jesus our Lord.